ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the application will send on a Connection.
 This allows underlying protocols to indicate to the Remote Endpoint that the Connection has been effectively closed in the sending direction.
-For example, TCP-based Connections can send a FIN once a Message marked as Final has been completely sent.
+For example, TCP-based Connections can send a FIN once a Message marked as Final has been completely sent, indicated by marking endOfMessage.
 Protocols that do not support signalling the end of a Connection in a given direction will ignore this property.

 Note that a Final Message must always be sorted to the end of a list of Messages.
 The Final property overrides Niceness and any other property that would re-order